- Quality Teaching

 - Core Areas

 Use the mix map template to sketch out the balance of face-to-face and online learning activities, assignments and assessments in a blended course.
-Draw arrows to show connections between course components to ensure integration of the student experience in the classroom and online.
 Then estimate the amount of time per week that students will spend on each learning activity; for example, readings (2 hours/week) or online discussion (1 hour/week).
-The both section is the place to list activities that occur both in the classroom and online; for instance, discussions or group projects.
+Finally, draw arrows to show connections between course components to ensure integration of the student experience in the classroom and online.
+The "both" section is the place to list activities that take place both in the classroom and online; for instance, discussions or group projects.

-Does your blended course engage students in learning activities that go beyond the classroom and online environments (for example, field, clinical or service-learning experiences)?
-If so, use this increasingly popular three-disc template of the mix map.
-The "Other" circle is the place to list learning activities that take place principally in a place other than the classroom and the online course site.
+Does your blended course engage students in learning activities that go beyond the classroom and online environments (for example, field, clinical or service learning experiences)?
+If so, use the increasingly popular three-disc mix map template to visualize your course.
+The "other" circle is the place to list learning activities that take place principally in a place other than the classroom and the online course site.